-Because of its flavor and tenderness, tri-tip is a popular cut of beef.
+Because of its flavor and tenderness, smoked tri-tip is a popular cut of beef.
 But, its triangle shape can seem confusing, especially when you cut it for the first time.

 Even if you are experienced in cutting, it is crucial to know how to slice tri-tips to get perfect and tender cuts.
 Please don't be scared; slicing it is pretty simple, even for beginners.

-Every time you finish with baking, you need to discover the grain's direction, take the knife and cut it into slices.
+Every time you finish with baking, you need to discover the grain's direction, take the knife and cut tri-tip into slices.
 Find top recipes, gather ingredients, and make the best and tasty roast slices and steaks for any occasion.